 When company values are frequently communicated to all employees, it helps to ensure the organization doesn’t just choose a set of values but actually lives by them.
 In turn, this builds integrity, trust, and a sense of belonging.
 However, internal comms people are embroiled in a constant battle for attention.
-Charged with driving up employee engagement, they are increasingly relying on digital tools and platforms that help corporate communications cut through the noise and reach every person in the organization.
+Charged with driving up employee engagement, they are increasingly relying on digital tools and intranet platforms that help organizations cut through the noise and reach every person in the organization with accessible communication.
 If they can’t achieve this then how can every employee feel included?

 This is becoming increasingly important as remote and hybrid working means the distance between those working in centralized locations and those working remotely makes DE&I harder to measure and ensure.
 Employees want to identify and grow with the organization they work for, and Internal comms and HR professionals want to make this possible while gaining their trust and making them feel valued.
 Modern intranet software is the glue that binds all of these things together.